Gayfemboy

+Name

+The name of the malware "Gayfemboy" comes from the term "femboy", used in the LGBTQ+ community to refer to feminine men.
+The name was given to the malware by researchers due to the numerous references to LGBTQ+ topics and femboy topics in the code of it and command-and-control domains.

 History

 The malware was first discovered in February 2024 by security researchers at Fortinet after a large amount of attacks were done by the Gayfemboy malware in January where the malware used the infected machines as a botnet to launch a wave of DDoS attacks against target websites.
 Known samples currently were obfuscated with a UPX packer but its header "UPX!" was replaced by non-printable characters in hexadecimal code "10 F0 00 00" making detection harder.
 Upon execution, the malware investigates the paths of each process located in "/proc/[PID]/exe" to gather information regarding active processes and their respective locations within the file system.
 It loads 47 command strings into memory and reviews all entries in "/proc/[PID]/cmdline".
 If a match is found, it terminates the corresponding process.
 These commands encompass "ls -l", "reboot", "wget", among others.
 The Monitor is employed for self-preservation and to detect sandboxes.
 If Gayfemboy identifies that the malware process has been terminated, it initiates a restart.
 Due to a delay of 50 nanoseconds, the malware is capable of detecting a sandbox, which is unable to manage such a finely tuned delay, resulting in the failure of the invoked function and leading the malware to "misinterpret" the outcome, subsequently triggering a 27-hour dormant state for the malware.

-The infections and targeting mirror that of the malware strain Mirai and targets various system architectures, including ARM, AArch64, MIPS R3000, PowerPC, and Intel 80386.
+The infections and targeting mirror that of the malware strain Mirai and targets various system architectures, including ARM, MIPS I, PowerPC, and Intel x86.
 The Gayfemboy malware tracks threads and processes while incorporating persistence and sandbox evasion techniques, bind to UDP port 47272, launches DDoS attacks using UDP, TCP, and ICMP protocols, and enables backdoor access by connecting to a remote server to receive commands, it also terminates itself if it receives the command from the server or detects sandbox manipulation.
 The attack primarily consists of searching for unauthenticated Redis servers operating on port 6379.
 This is followed by the execution of legitimate CONFIG, SET, and SAVE commands to initiate a harmful cron job intended to execute a shell script.
 This script is designed to disable SELinux, implement defense evasion measures, block external access to the Redis port to prevent rival entities from exploiting the initial access route, and terminate competing mining processes (such as Kinsing).